Documentation

 Building series outside a backtest

-If you're not in a backtest (for example you're shaping a result dict in your own script and want to attach an indicator overlay), construct a ChartIndicatorSeries yourself and merge it into the result:
+If you're not in a backtest (for example you're shaping a result dict in your own script and want to attach chart overlays), construct a ChartIndicatorSeries yourself and merge it into the result:

 merge_into(result) shallow-copies the result and sets the chart_indicator_series key for you.
 Inside a normal backtest you don't need to do this — the engine already merges chart_indicators for you.